Tips for a Family-Friendly Getaway to Paris

 Adventuring in Paris: Day 2

 After stopping for a fresh breakfast from a local bakery, we were off to sightsee.
 We decided to bypass the trains, tour buses, and taxis and walk to our destination.
-We had the privilege once again of walking by the Arc de Triomphe as we traveled from one end of Champs-Élysées to the other end at Place de la Concorde.
+We had the privilege once again of walking by the Arc de Triomphe as we traveled from one end of the Champs-Élysées to the other end at Place de la Concorde.

 Tuileries Garden